 - Students can receive certifications for all classes.

 - They offer great Financial Aid.

-- The courses are relatively low cost to get started.
-Some classes are free.
+- The Coursera courses are relatively low-cost to get started.
+Several courses are free.

-- Some classes are only available on specific dates/time-frames, so students can miss out if they don’t sign up in time.
+- Some online courses are only available on specific dates/time-frames, so students can miss out if they don’t sign up in time.

 - Due to large class enrollment, assignments are graded by peer review, with some inconsistency in feedback.

-- Degree Programs lean heavily to IT and development degrees.
-They need more variety in degree programs available.
+- Online degrees lean heavily on IT and machine learning.
+They need more variety in programs available.

 - Coursera has limited support for technical/software issues.

 The Coursera student population rates Coursera quite positively.
 Coursera is an excellent alternative to traditional university programs.
 The program is perfect for individuals who want to expand their knowledge base, receive professional certifications, learn a new skill, or even complete a degree program.